rzadevv/Palintrace/docs/semantics.md

 not an unsupported-claim threshold.
 Usage reports one model call, the actual encoded pair length as input tokens, and zero output tokens.
 No runtime duration is stored in semantic or checker models.

-There is still no unsupported-claim, internal-contradiction, instruction, or retrieval checker.
-The local judge is semantic infrastructure only and is not registered with `memlint audit`.
+The local judge remains dependency-injected semantic infrastructure and is not automatically loaded by the unsupported-claim checker.
+There is still no internal-contradiction, instruction, or retrieval checker, and the unsupported-claim checker is not registered with `memlint audit`.

 ## Judge selection probe